junxit/us-congress-bills-110/bill.md

 ## § 6.
 Clarification of IRS unclaimed refund authority

-Section 6103(m)(1) (relating to tax refunds) is amended by inserting after “media” and “, and through any other means of mass communication,”.
+Section 6103(m)(1) (relating to tax refunds) is amended by inserting “, and through any other means of mass communication,” after “media”.

 ## § 7.
 Prohibition on IRS debt indicators for predatory refund anticipation loans

 - **(a)** *In general* Subsection (f) of section 6011 (relating to promotion of electronic filing) is amended by adding at the end the following new paragraph:
   > - **(3)** *Prohibition on IRS debt indicators for predatory refund anticipation loans*
-  >   - **(A)** *In general* In carrying out any program under this subsection, the Secretary shall not provide a debt indicator to any person with respect to any refund anticipation loan if the Secretary determines that the business practices of such person involve refund anticipations loans and related charges and fees that are predatory.
+  >   - **(A)** *In general* In carrying out any program under this subsection, the Secretary shall not provide a debt indicator to any person with respect to any refund anticipation loan if the Secretary determines that the business practices of such person involve refund anticipation loans and related charges and fees that are predatory.
   >   - **(B)** *Refund anticipation loan* For purposes of this paragraph, the term refund anticipation loan means a loan of money or of any other thing of value to a taxpayer secured by the taxpayer’s anticipated receipt of a Federal tax refund.
   >   - **(C)** *IRS debt indicator* For purposes of this paragraph, the term debt indicator means a notification provided through a tax return’s acknowledgment file that a refund will be offset to repay debts for delinquent Federal or State taxes, student loans, child support, or other Federal agency debt.

-- **(b)** *Effective date* The amendment made by this section shall apply with respect to returns filed after the date of the enactment of this Act.
+- **(b)** *Effective date* The amendment made by this section shall apply to determinations after the date of the enactment of this Act.

 ## § 8.
 Prohibition on misuse of Department of the Treasury names and symbols